guyjames/gj22/content/pages/cv.md

 - Building Our Regenerative Future with Daniel Pinchbeck
 - The Creative Word with Daniel Pinchbeck
 - Crossing The Threshold with Daniel Pinchbeck
+- Secret Histories and Spiritual Revolutions with Daniel Pinchbeck
 - Tools For The Regenerative Renaissance with Stephen Reid and Phoebe Tickell
 - How To DAO with Stephen Reid
 - How To DeFi with Stephen Reid